deepakmahakale/ror.tips/_posts/2023-09-05-how-to-run-a-specific-migration-in-rails.md

 ---
 layout: single
-title: How to run a specific migration?
+title: How to run a specific migration in rails?
-description: >
+description: &description >
   Need to execute a specific database migration?
   Let's see how to do it.
+excerpt: *description
 date: 2023-09-05
 categories:
   - rails
 tags:
   - database
   - migration
-image: /images/og/how-to-run-a-specific-migration-in-rails.jpg
+header:
+  og_image: /assets/images/opengraph/2023-09-05-how-to-run-a-specific-migration-in-rails.png
 ---

 In order to run a specific migration we need to specify the `VERSION` of the migration.